molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 So far most of the bugs have been resolved, but it could happen that

- - the archive folder is not available - please inform the helpdesk unless maintenance was announced,
+ - the archive folder is not available - please inform the [helpdesk](../contact) unless maintenance was announced,
  - download/upload perfomance occasionally drops - this most probably depends on the Login node usage (and data copy by other users) - notify helpdesk if it persists for a longer period,

-If you expirence any issues with the archive solution, please notify helpdesk.
+If you expirence any issues with the archive solution, please notify the helpdesk.

 ```
 Where is my data stored?